projectdiscovery/nuclei/README.md

 ---

-Nuclei is used to send requests across targets based on a template leading to zero false positives and providing fast scanning on large number of hosts.
-Nuclei offers scanning for a variety of protocols including TCP, DNS, HTTP, File, etc. With powerful and flexible templating, all kinds of security checks can be modelled with Nuclei.
+Nuclei is used to send requests across targets based on a template, leading to zero false positives and providing fast scanning on a large number of hosts.
+Nuclei offers scanning for a variety of protocols, including TCP, DNS, HTTP, File, etc. With powerful and flexible templating, Nuclei can be used to model all kinds of safety checks.

 We have a [dedicated repository](https://github.com/projectdiscovery/nuclei-templates) that houses various type of vulnerability templates contributed by **more than 300** security researchers and engineers.